VoiNetwork/voi-swarm/docs/cli-tools.md

 ```

 !!! warning
-    Make sure to write down or back up the 25 word seed phrase that appears.
-This phrase will be needed to recover your
+    Remember to save or write down the 25-word seed phrase that shows up.
+If you lose it, you will lose access to your account,
-    assets.
-Here are some ways to [protect your seed phrase](https://coinmarketcap.com/academy/article/how-to-protect-your-seed-phrase)
+    including any Voi and Via tokens you have.
+Here's how to [keep your seed phrase safe](https://coinmarketcap.com/academy/article/how-to-protect-your-seed-phrase).

 ### Importing an Account